Do you remember when 100 Thieves first came into CS:GO? No? Well I can’t really blame you.

 The two-month stint that began in December of 2017 was plagued with visa issues and the team never even competed in a major event wearing the 100 Thieves jersey.

 Now they are coming back.
-After 100 Thieves recent $35 million series B funding round, former Call of Duty pro and founder Matthew “Nadeshot” Haag wants to come back to the scene and do it right this time.
+After 100 Thieves recent $35 million series B funding round, former Call of Duty pro and founder Matthew “Nadeshot” Haag wants to come back to the scene and do it right this time on the leading dating sites in Kenya.
 “We’re getting a CS:GO team We’re getting a CS:GO team.
 We’re gonna be in CS:GO, 100 Thieves is coming, full force,” Nadeshot says excessively in the video below.

 With a $35 million reload burning a hole in their pocket, that is likely going to be 100 Thieves.